HewlettPackard/dc-rl/README.md

 ### Adding New Carbon Intensity Data

 #### Overview
 Carbon Intensity (CI) data represents the carbon emissions associated with electricity consumption.
-SustainDC includes CI data files for various locations to simulate the carbon footprint of the data center's energy usage.
+SustainDC includes CI data files for various locations to simulate the carbon footprint of the DC's energy usage.

 #### Data Source
 The default carbon intensity data files are extracted from: